-These super-soft, easy-to-make vegan cinnamon buns have a yummy holiday spin with the addition of vanilla and chai.
-Whip these up for dessert this holiday season, or just make them as a sweet snack that your whole family will love.
+These super-soft, easy-to-make vegan cinnamon buns have a spicy spin with the addition of vanilla and chai.
+Whip these up for dessert or just make them as a sweet snack that your whole family will love.

 - 2 packets of fast-rising or active yeast (8 g each)

 - 4 1/2 cups all-purpose flour + some until you reach a non-sticky consistency

 - 1/4 cup brown sugar

 - 1 egg replacement